rcarlier/Leaflet.TimeCtrl/README.md

         "city": "Winder",
         "state": "GA",
         "location": "School",
-        "narrative": "two students and two teachers were killed and nine others were injured ... " }
+        "narrative": "2 students and 2 teachers were killed and 9 others were injured ... "
+    }
 ]
 ```